-An optional simplified tax regime is available for all legal entities with annual turnover less than UZS 1 billion and individual entrepreneurs with turnover ranging from UZS 100 million to UZS 1 billion.
+An optional simplified tax regime is available for all legal entities with annual turnover less than 1 billion Uzbekistani soum (UZS) and individual entrepreneurs with turnover ranging from UZS 100 million to UZS 1 billion.
 Under this regime, turnover tax replaces CIT and VAT.

 Legal entities that provide intermediary services under a commission agreement, instructions, and other intermediary services agreements, including individual entrepreneurs providing intermediary services to telecom operators, calculate revenue from sale of goods/services on the basis of the transaction amount.

 Certain taxpayers are not eligible for application of turnover tax (e.g. importers, producers of excise-liable goods, legal entities engaged into subsurface extraction, sale of petrol, diesel/gas fuel).